nanome-ai/nanome-lib/doc/source/ui.rst

   class HelloNanomePlugin(nanome.PluginInstance):
-      """Render an example menu which has a button."""
+      """Render an example menu that has a clickable button."""

       def start(self):
         self.menu = ExampleMenu(self)